Becoming a Positive Psychology Practitioner

 What are the benefits of studying with PPG?

 Organisational members are supported with PPG CPD points for their own course material.
-They are also eligible to apply to become a PPG Approved Learning Centre and/or special rates for staff training.
+This is an external accreditation service that aims to promote standards in Positive Psychology training and education.
+They are also eligible to apply to become a PPG Approved Learning Centre.

 For more information on membership, please click here.

 There are many Positive Psychology courses out there, and we don’t expect to be the right choice for everyone.

 As a thought leader, we make sincere efforts to contribute towards creating professional standards and accountability measures for Positive Psychology Practitioners through our professional online programs and membership body.